stathissideris/datacore/README.md

 Differences to Javelin:

- * No support for `cell=` macro, only `formula` so creating formula cells is less convenient.
+ * Both immutable and mutable APIs for the cells mechanism.
- * Cycle detection TODO: make error messages more informative.
+ * Cycle detection - TODO: make error messages more informative.
- * Cells can have labels.
+ * Cells can have labels and metadata.
  * Tabular debug information on all the cells, their state, their properties, possible errors etc.
  * Mute/unmute formula cells to make them pass values through - without processing.
+ * Ability to have partially disconnected cells.
+ * Ability to swap the function of a formula cell with a different one.
+ * Ability to "move-up" and "move-down" cells along a linear chain of cells.
+ * Ability to insert new cells in the middle of a linear chain of cells.
- * Ability to destroy a cell and all its "orphaned" sinks (if any).
-TODO: fix potential stack overflow.
+ * Ability to destroy a cell.
+ * No support for `cell=` macro, only `formula` so creating formula cells is less convenient.

 ## License